Here is a sneak peek of my upcoming Imprints mystery series featuring Autumn Rain. Hope you enjoy!

 He bent back over until I could only see the top of his head.
-The next minute he brought a tiny notebook and a pencil, covered with little cars.
+The next minute, he showed me a tiny notebook and a pencil covered with little cars.
 He stretched his arms out over the counter and opened the notebook to a page, tapping it with his pencil.
 “I wrote it all down—all the suspects.
 But I don’t think any of them would take it.”

 “My cousin is too small to get it out,” Kylan said.
 “She’s only one, and she’s afraid of going under the bed.”

 “What about friends?”

 He shook his head.
-“They just spend their money on candy, and they’d want to spend mine, so I don’t tell them anything.
+“They spend all their money on candy, and they’d want to spend mine, so I don’t tell them anything.
 I think it must be a robber.”

 I clenched my teeth with determination.
 I was going to find who took my money.
-The lady at the antiques store will help.
-She has to.
+The lady at the old-things store would help.
+She had to.

 A second imprint followed the first, coming from only two days ago, an imprint that made me feel as if my heart had been ripped from my body.

 I peered into the chest.
-There were the bills, all neatly stacked in a rubber band, except for the last few on the top.
-I’d just borrow the money for a few weeks like the last time.
+As expected, the bills were there, all neatly stacked inside a rubber band, except for the last few scattered on top.
+I’d borrow the money for a few weeks like the last time.
 I’d get paid the Saturday before his mother’s birthday—that was plenty of time in case he decided to buy her something.
-The kid probably wouldn’t even notice.
-The bills on top meant the last time he put the money inside, he hadn’t even taken the chest from under the bed.
-No one would ever know what I bought.
+The kid probably wouldn’t notice.
+The bills on top had to mean that the last time he’d slipped money inside, he hadn’t even taken the chest from under the bed.
+No one would ever know I borrowed it or what I bought.

-The imprint vanished as whoever was holding the chest, set it down to take the small stack of bills that must have seemed like a fortune to this little boy standing in front of my counter.
+The imprint vanished as whoever was holding the chest set it down to take the small stack of bills that must have seemed like a fortune to this little boy standing in front of my counter.
 Kylan was right; someone had stolen his money.
 Someone who knew him.

 Next came a more faded emotion.
-Satisfaction as one chubby hand opened the rounded chest top and placed a wrinkled bill onto the top of the others.
-Then came the effort of scooting the chest back under the bed.
+Satisfaction as one chubby hand opened the rounded chest top and placed a wrinkled bill on top of the others.

 There were more similar faded imprints, but when the first imprint began to repeat, I knew I’d seen all there was.